If there’s anything we’ve learned so far in 2021, employees need connection and personal affirmation, not isolation.

 The need for leaders to create meaningful employee experiences is a top priority today, and your strategic plan can play a vital supporting role.

-Your strategic plan can engage employees in meaningful ways while help them see the important roles they play in their organization’s success.
+Your strategic plan can help engage employees and help them see the important role they play in their organization.
+Here’s how.

 - Build upon your written plan.
+Your strategic plan communication can be humanized through innovative storytelling and digital media.
 Produce a brief, compelling executive summary enhanced by strategic plan infographics and videos.
 This creates visual interest.

-- Post easy-to-access strategic plan documents, including progress reports and tracking systems, on the company website in plain view – not buried or hidden.
+- Post easy-to-access strategic plan highlights on the organization’s website in plain view – not buried or hidden.
+Many companies post strategic plan summaries in the investor section of the website, which may be missed by broader audiences.

 - This sense of purposeful work is critical right now, and helps employees to connect strategic direction with the ability to pivot, be flexible, as well as find work-life balance by focusing on what’s important.

-- One leader encourages her work team members to text work goals at the beginning of the week, and follow up by texting outcomes and any hurdles overcome at the end of the week.
-She has added fun incentives for sharing, such as a subscription to online mastermind classes.
+- One leader encourages her work team members to text their work goals at the beginning of the week, and follow up by texting their outcomes and any hurdles overcome at the end of the week.
+She has added fun incentives for celebrating, such as a subscription to online mastermind classes.

-3. Empower your employees to become influencers – both internally within your organization, and externally with specific customers and constituents.
+- Empower your employees to become strategic plan influencers – both internally within your organization, and externally with customers and constituents.

-- On average, only two percent of employees regularly share employer-related brand content.
+- On average, only two percent of employees regularly and effectively share employer-related brand content.

-- More than 33 percent of employees are unclear what they would post, and how this could benefit them, and their company.
+- More than 33 percent of employees are unclear what messages or story they would post, and how this could benefit their company.

 - With key messaging and a bit of training, your employees can share the strategic impact your organization is making in our world.

 Carol A. Poore, Ph.D., MBA, is President of Poore and Associates Strategic Planning and author of Strategic Impact: A Leader’s Three-Step Framework for the Customized Vital Strategic Plan, published by Fast Company Press in January 2021.
-See her blog at CarolPoore.com.
+See more articles at CarolPoore.com.